hockeybuggy/recipes/baking/krumkake.md

 # Directions

-1. Heat the krumkake iron
+1. Heat the Krumkake iron

 2. Beat eggs until light (no idea how light light is)